WAV vs MP3: Can You Really Hear the Difference?

 MP3 Files: The Efficient All-Rounder

 MP3 (MPEG Audio Layer III) is a compressed, lossy audio format.
-It revolutionized how we consume music by significantly reducing file sizes while keeping audio quality acceptable for most listeners.
-It does this by removing audio data deemed “inaudible” to the human ear—a process called psychoacoustic modeling.
+It changed how people listened to music by making files way smaller while keeping the sound “good enough” for most listeners.
+It does that by removing pieces of the audio that are considered less noticeable to the human ear – a process called psychoacoustic modeling.

 Key traits: